 The thrilling new BATTLE ACTION mini-series comes to an explosive end with its fifth issue!

-Out on 27 September, this issue kicks off with an early adventure of 'Hellman of Hammer Force', when he leads the Condor Legion in Spain and the conflict forces him to determine what he will stand for – written by Garth Ennis (The Boys, Preacher), with art by Mike Dorey (2000 AD).
+This issue kicks off with an early adventure of 'Hellman of Hammer Force', when he leads the Condor Legion in Spain and the conflict forces him to determine what he will stand for – written by Garth Ennis (The Boys, Preacher), with art by Mike Dorey (2000 AD).

 In 'Nina Petrova and The Angels of Death', Petrova takes a new Commissar under her wing and the green officer sees first-hand what war truly entails, by Torunn Grønbekk (Thor, Punisher War Journal) and Patrick Goddard (Rogue Trooper).